abhuzz/SleepBabySleep/README.md

 	- [X] When user selects add, move file to the documents directory and store the assignment with the name in the plist file.
 	- [ ] Show recording duration
 	- [X] Change recording button while it is recording
-	- [ ] After first recording change icon to retry.
-When recording again delete old file and use a new.
 	- [X] Add preview, to listen to the recorded audio before user hits add
 - [ ] Change AVAudioSession for recording
 	- [ ] AVAudioSessionCategoryPlayback